Though not being communicated, the accelerating data looks like the state of the climate is set up for feedback runaway global climate change.

 Runaway climate change is not a scientific recognized term, but it is by far the greatest danger of global warming.
 A runaway state is the result of greater climate change (locked in) commitment, plus many amplifying feedbacks that are caused (triggered) by global warming.

-If planetary feedback emissions are increasing to the extent of driving the increasing atmospheric GHG levels faster, because of added locked in commitment, for policy making we should consider that a state of committed climate change runaway exists (or at least an extreme zero tolerance risk exists).
+If planetary feedback emissions are increasing to the extent of driving the increasing atmospheric GHG levels faster, for policy making we should consider that a state of committed climate change runaway exists (or at least an extreme zero tolerance risk exists).
 A sudden jump or accelerating global temperature increase at the same time makes the situation more definite.
-We are in that state in 2016.

 The situation in which 'runaway' generally used in the science is the runaway greenhouse effect which results in a dead planet and applies to Venus.
 The situation of 'runaway' climate change in the science is 'runaway carbon dynamics' and this is only to be found in the IPCC 2001 3rd assessment under 'large scale singularities' (above).
 It is not included in the 2014 IPCC 5th assessment.
 Runaway carbon dynamics means amplifying carbon feedbacks of CO2 and methane from the heated up planet, or weakening of the land or ocean carbon sinks.
 However feedback emissions of nitrous oxide are also caused by global warming, so the more complete term would be runaway GHG dynamics.